thestrugglingblack/trnout/README.md

 **Server**

-1.Run `npm run start:server` to start the server.
+1. Run `npm run start:server` to start the server.
-2.Go to http://localhost:6543/status to verify that the server is running correctly.
+2. Go to http://localhost:6543/status to verify that the server is running correctly.

 **Client**
 1. Run `npm run start:client` to start the client